xmtp/xmtp-android/README.md

 Use `xmtp-android` to build with XMTP to send messages between blockchain accounts, including DMs, notifications, announcements, and more.

-This SDK is in **Developer Preview** status and ready for you to experiment with.
+This SDK is in **Developer Preview** status and ready for you to start building with.

 However, we do **not** recommend using Developer Preview software in production apps.
 Software in this status is likely to change based on feedback.